 Stockholders who wish to communicate directly with the Board of Directors, or with a particular director, may send a letter addressed to our Secretary at 804 East Gate Drive, Suite 200, Mt.
 Laurel, NJ 08054.
 The mailing envelope must contain a clear notation indicating that the enclosed letter is a "Stockholder Board Communication" or "Stockholder Director Communication."
 All such letters must identify the author as a stockholder and clearly state whether the intended recipients are all members of the Board or just certain specified individual directors.
 The Secretary will make copies of all such letters and circulate them to the directors addressed.
-If a stockholder wishes the communication, unopened, to the directors, or director, specified on the envelope, or if none, to the Chairman of the Board of Directors.
+If a stockholder wishes the communication to be confidential, such stockholder must clearly indicate on the envelope that the communication is "confidential."
+The Secretary will then forward such communication, unopened, to the directors, or director, specified on the envelope, or if none, to the Chairman of the Board of Directors.